 |4.||In the Camera view, click where you want the pivot to be.
 You can also drag the pivot marker to the desired location.|

 |5.||If you want to set a different pivot for another drawing or symbol cell, select the drawing or cell and in the Camera view, set the new pivot.

-Make sure the Set the Pivot for Symbol on All Frames button is deselected.
+Make sure that the Set the Pivot for Symbol on All Frames option is DISABLED.